- WHERE TO STAY

 The gallery is situated away from most of the cultural art galleries and museums just off Oxford Street, the main shopping street in London.

 Galleries for modern and contemporary art showcases work by the finest contemporary artists working across a huge variety of media.
-In the grounds of the Gallery is a permanent work by artist and poet Ian Hamilton Finlay, dedicated to the Serpentines former Patron Diana, Princess of Wales
+In the grounds of the Gallery is a permanent work by artist and poet Ian Hamilton Finlay, dedicated to the Serpentine's former Patron Diana, Princess of Wales.

 Bit of everything.
-Remit reads 'to promote the arts of design, that is: to present a broad range of visual art to the widest possible audience; to stimulate debate, understanding and creation through education; and to provide a focus for the interests of artists and art-lovers"
+Remit reads “to promote the arts of design”, that is: to "present a broad range of visual art to the widest possible audience; to stimulate debate, understanding and creation through education; and to provide a focus for the interests of artists and art-lovers."

-Permanent collection of Dali's works in the former County Hall building, next to Westminster Bridge and the London Eye.
+The Dali Universe is a permanent collection of Dali's works in the former County Hall building, next to Westminster Bridge and the London Eye.

 The sometimes 'naughty boy' of the galleries.
 Conceived in 1947 by a group of artists and patrons i as a "laboratory" or "playground" for contemporary arts.
 It continues to challenge traditional notions and boundaries of art forms.